swagnikdutta/Python-to-access-web-data/README.md

 Week 2: Regular Expressions <br />
 Week 3: Using sockets and urllib <br />
 Week 4: Working with BeautifulSoup <br />
+Week 5: Web Services and XML <br />
+Week 6: JSON and the REST Architecture <br />